yeisonnn/Stranger-things-project/README.md

 - Send messages to other users.
 - Markdown on your messages.
 - Filter posts.
-- Navigate between different pages by using the navbar.
+- Navigate between different pages.
 - Authentication of users.
 - Simple and intuitive user experience.
 - and More!